utah-cs4470-sp23/class/assignment1/README.md

   text in the input file, but rather serves as a sentinel so that your parser will not have to keep checking for walking off the end of the list of lexemes.

-- Every JPL keyword should have its own token type.

-- Strings in the input are a token type.

 - Other than newlines, white space does not turn into tokens.
 Rather, whitespace is used by the lexer to divide the input stream into